Lifetime ISAs

 - You can only save up to £2,400 a year with Help to Buy compared with £4,000 for a LISA.

-- A LISA must be open for at least a year to use it for a first home, so it’s not worth switching if you’ve already started the house-buying process.
+- A LISA must be open for at least a year to use it for a first home.
+So, it’s not worth switching to a LISA if you’ve already started the house-buying process.

-- You can only transfer £4,000, so if you have more than that saved in a Help to Buy ISA, you’ll need to wait until a new tax year to make another transfer.
+- You can only transfer £4,000 each tax year into a LISA.
+If you have more than that saved in a Help to Buy ISA, you’ll need to wait until a new tax year to make another transfer.

 Who offers Lifetime ISAs?